Pharma and big data – the commercial opportunity

 Answering big questions with big data

-In order to be part of this type of ecosystem, pharmacautical companies need to focus on predicting which patients will experience which issues in the future.
+In order to be part of this type of ecosystem, pharmaceutical companies need to focus on predicting which patients will experience which issues in the future.
 This means asking questions like:

 What characteristics make a patient most and least likely to suffer from a particular condition?